-Less conventionally, I'm looking for a PhD student who is interested in the relationship between the trivia community and the machine learning community to look at questions like "how does preventing cheating in online quiz bowl tournaments create adversarial examples for machine learning algorithms".
+I am generally not looking for graduate students for Fall 2024.
+However, I'm looking for a PhD student who is interested in the relationship between the trivia community and the machine learning community to look at questions like "how does preventing cheating in online quiz bowl tournaments create adversarial examples for machine learning algorithms".
 This does not have to be someone who is a programming guru.
 This would likely be in the iSchool, not computer science (but it could be in CS if you have the appropriate math/CS background).
 The ideal candidate would be:

 - Someone who is active and respected in trivia community

 - Someone who can run large / complicated trivia tournaments

 - Someone respected in the trivia community

 - Someone interested in sociology and/or education (undergrad degree in sociology, education, psychology, history, cultural studies)

 - Someone willing to learn how to program to do basic machine learning / statistics analysis